damianhakert/damianhakert.github.io/source/handbook/index.html.md

 - advanced: promotions: disable both checkboxes
 - time needs to be set correctly

-The view on watch page url only allows for people to watch it.
+The view on watch page URL only allows for people to watch it.
-Window that pops up when you press the start hangout on air button has the proper url that you can send to other people and/or add it to the calendar invite, it is structured like: https://plus.google.com/hangouts/_/ytl/LONGHASH.
+Window that pops up when you press the start hangout on air button has the proper URL that you can send to other people and/or add it to the calendar invite, it is structured like: https://plus.google.com/hangouts/_/ytl/LONGHASH.
 When people join the event they have to [accept a warning](https://gitlab.com/snippets/16245).

 [Completed live events](https://www.youtube.com/my_live_events?filter=completed) will show the video and you can click the image to view it.
 You can use actions to make it public here

-BTW Trying to set this up via Google+ via [https://plus.google.com/hangouts/onair](Hangouts on Air) instead of via Youtube doesn't seem to connect to the right Youtube channel, even if you selected the right account on the top right.
+BTW Trying to set this up via Google+ via [https://plus.google.com/hangouts/onair](Hangouts on Air) instead of via YouTube doesn't seem to connect to the right YouTube channel, even if you selected the right account on the top right.

 ### One Tab

 [One Tab](https://www.one-tab.com/) tames tabs into a list which can be sorted and exported.

-### Check whom occupies a given port
+### Check which process occupies a given port

-When the GitLab Development Kit cannot start using the `./run` command and unicorn terminates because port 3000 is already in use you will have to check what process does.
+When the GitLab Development Kit cannot start using the `./run` command and Unicorn terminates because port 3000 is already in use, you will have to check what process is using it.
 Running `sudo lsof -i -n -P | grep TCP | grep 3000` will yield the offender so this process can be killed.
 It might be wise to alias this command in your `.bash_profile` or equivalent for your shell.

 ## Using Git to update this website<a name="starting-with-git"></a>